-We will be offering four post-conference excursions within the state of New South Wales, where the conference is located.
+We will be offering three post-conference excursions within the state of New South Wales, where the conference is located.
 All excursions will start at the Crowne Plaza Hunter Valley on Sunday morning, October 13th and finish at the Sydney International Airport at 2:00 PM on October 15th, most with an optional dropoff in the Sydney Central Business District (for those of you wishing to extend) at 2:45 PM.
 These excursions are listed below; there will be a small charge of USD 35 (or Australian equivalent for Australian participants) for the excursion and participants are responsible for their own hotel costs.

 Due to limited space, pre-conference and post-conference excursions are only open to registered conference attendees.
 Each excursion is limited in numbers and registration is first come, first served.

 If you’ve already registered for WMC19, use these links to register for your pre and post-conference excursions:

 If you have not, use these links to register for the conference:

 Excursion Option One: Mudgee Wine Region SOLD OUT!

 Home to over 35 cellar doors, the Mudgee Region is located about three hours west of the Hunter Valley and across the Great Dividing Range, Australia’s major mountain range.
 This gives the Mudgee region a distinctly different look and climate from the Hunter Valley.
 Mudgee is nestled in within surrounding hills and is primarily a producer of robust and deeply coloured red wines.
 Our local hosts are Mudgee Region Tourism and the Mudgee Wine Association.